 Flooding in Hoi An

 I’m so glad we had the opportunity to live here, it’s a beautiful town and the Vietnamese people are some of the best on the planet.
 We WILL be back.
-For now just some photos of the last couple of days.
+For now just some photos and video of the last couple of days.
 I’m gutted in a way that we’re due to fly tomorrow, I wish we could stay and help with the clear up, but we have a pre-arranged date with Langkawi for Ironman Malaysia.
 We’ve lived in Australia, Romania, London and Wales, living in Hoi An has been different, and fantastic.